Mt. Washington School Teachers and Staff

 Mr. Pride is a graduate of Mount Saint Joseph University with a Bachelor of Arts in Elementary Education and obtained his Master of Education degree from the University of Vermont.
 Mr. Pride started his career in 1991 with Cincinnati Public Schools at Rothenberg Elementary in Over-The-Rhine community.
-He is currently teaching fifth and sixth grade math and science at Mount Washington School.
+He is currently teaching sixth grade math and science at Mount Washington School.
 During his 25 years of teaching, he has worked with children in grades fourth to eighth from various backgrounds with many different needs.

 Randy Swantko, Teacher

 Ms. Stancliff Swantko has been a reading and social studies teacher for 38 years.
 She began her career in Cincinnati at Peoples Junior High School.
 She has also had positions at Windsor Elementary and now Mt.
 Washington School.
 Ms. Swantko received her bachelor’s degree at Bowling Green State University and her master’s at University of Cincinnati.
 She attended the University of Edinburg in Scotland for a semester.
 She continues to expand her knowledge through professional development offered at the district and attending National Conventions.
 Ms. Swantko has taught in New York, Virginia, Texas and even Puerto Rico.
 Most of her teaching has been in grades 5 through 8.
 Ms. Swantko has been a teacher at Mt.
 Washington for the past 15 years and enjoys this community a great deal.